 I dream of one day installing solar panels and a mini-fridge in the van, but until then I’ll just have to rely on my trusty Orca cooler to keep my drinks cold and my food fresh.
-Orca coolers hold ice longer than Yeti or any other high end brands.
+Orca coolers hold ice longer than Yeti or any other high-end brands.
 Check it out for yourself.

-Sleeping two people and a dog in 24 square feet (3 square meters) can make living conditions stuffy to say the least.
-My two way ventilation fan can bring fresh outside air in or pull stagnant van air out.
+Sleeping two people and a dog in 24 square feet (3 square meters) can make living conditions stuffy, to say the least.
+My two-way ventilation fan can bring fresh outside air in or pull stagnant van air out.
 It also creates great white noise to drown out the inevitable outside happenings (ignorance is bliss).

 Living in the Van

-To save money, I moved into my van full time for the last couple months (June and July 2017) before I quit my job and started my world travels.
+To save money, I moved into my van full time for the last couple of months (June and July 2017) before I quit my job and started my world travels.